SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 </details>

-## Collecting Logs and Metrics for the MongoDB Atlas app
+## Collecting logs and metrics for the MongoDB Atlas app

 This section explains how to collect logs from MongoDB Atlas for mongo version 6.0 and ingest them into Sumo Logic for use with the MongoDB Atlas app predefined dashboards and searches.
 Most of the panels for this app work for logs coming in from mongo version 4.4 and 5.